Nuklon/Steam-Economy-Enhancer/README.md

 *    Select all (overpriced) items and remove them at once.
 *    (Automatically) relist overpriced items.
 *    Sort and search items by name, price or date.
+*    Total price for listings, as seller and buyer.

 It adds the following features to the Steam Inventory: